Mexico countryintel banner

 Employee Termination

-The 13th salary is compulsory and has to be paid by the 20th of December
+The 13th salary is compulsory and must be paid before 20 December each year

 13th Salary